 Professional Development Service for Teachers (PDST) provides professional development and support to help teachers and schools to provide the best possible education for all pupils and students.
 Continuing Professional Development opportunities are provided for teachers on a nationwide basis and in collaboration with the Education Centre network.

-Since 28 January 2014, teachers employed in State-funded teaching positions in recognised schools must be registered in order to be paid from public funds.
+Since 28 January 2014, teachers employed in State-funded teaching positions in recognised schools must be registered with the Teaching Council in order to be paid from public funds.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.